purusha/restfs/README.md

  - move file in any existing path
  - move folderX in any existing folder
  - append text on existing file (text or gzip)
+ - retrieve file

+Management operation on container:
+ - stats
+ - last N call (N configurable)
+ - webhook (configurable for flush data on expired time or number of events)